 5) Steaming Black Sea

-Phenomena of the Steaming Black Sea, more commonly known as sea smoke, frost smoke or steam fog is a natural phenomenon that is formed by the movement of very cold air over warm water.
+Phenomena of the Steaming Black Sea, more commonly known as sea smoke, frost smoke, or steam fog is a natural phenomenon that is formed by the movement of very cold air over warm water.

 In this, a light wind of very cold gets mixed with a shallow layer of saturated warm air which lies right above the warm water of the ocean.
-When the warm air can no longer hold so much of vapors the excess of it condenses out.
+When the warm air can no longer hold so many vapors the excess of it condenses out.
 This is similar to the production of steam over a hot bath.

 This phenomenon appears to be turbulent.
 Sometimes it may even form spiraling columns.
 Sea smoke columns as high as 20 to 30 m in height have been observed.
 It is very common in the Arctic and Antarctic regions.

 Julia Sound was a weird noise which was recorded on 1st March 1999 by the National Oceanic and Atmospheric Administration, thought to be from somewhere around Antarctica.
 It was an eerie noise that sounded almost like someone cooling or whining.
 It lasted for about 15 seconds.

 It was so loud that it could be heard from Antarctica till the Equatorial Pacific Ocean autonomous hydrophone array.
 The NOAA believes that the source of the sound could be a large iceberg that had run aground off.
 It is on the list of some of the spookiest and most mysterious sounds recorded in the ocean.

 7) Baltic Sea Anomaly

 The Baltic Sea anomaly is nothing by the interpretations of an indistinct sonar image.
 It was accidentally discovered by the diving team in 2011.
 They claim to have found a 60 m thick circular entity about 90 m deep into the Baltic Sea.